chrispan68/SymbolTables/bin/README.md

 # Java Syntax Interpreter
 This is a Java-based interpreter that uses abstract syntax trees to parse and evaluate user input.
 The interpreter breaks down the code into chunks called *tokens,* and the parser then arranges the tokens into a syntax tree.
-The interpreter traverses each node of the tree and uses a symbol table (HashMap) to pair each token to its respective function.
-For example, a "+" character will be mapped to the addition operation.
+The interpreter traverses each node of the tree and uses a symbol table (HashMap) to pair each token to its respective value or function.
+For example, the token for '2' has the integer value 2, and a '+' character between two integer tokens will be mapped to the addition operation.
 After the tree is completely traversed, the code will have been executed.

 ## Compilation
 $ javac Interpreter.java